kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 18: Operation Order](https://adventofcode.com/2020/day/18)

-The intended way to solve such problems is using the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).
+The intended way to solve such problems is by implementing the [Shunting-yard algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm).

 However, you can hack the operator precedence in your programming language of choice and take advantage of the built in parser.